Hypermobility (joints): Beighton score

+The Beighton score has been widely used among athletes for screening purposes.
+It does not appear to be a valid scale when used for this purpose: there exists a statistically significant correlation between the score and the athlete's passive shoulder and hip ranges of motion, but the difference is small enough to be buried by measurement error.

 Treatments

 Physical therapy

 It is important that hypermobile individuals remain fit – even more so than the average individual – to prevent recurrent injuries.
 Regular exercise and exercise that is supervised by a physician and physical therapist can reduce symptoms because strong muscles increase dynamic joint stability.
 Low-impact exercise such as closed kinetic chain exercises are usually recommended as they are less likely to cause injury when compared to high-impact exercise or contact sports.

 Heat and cold treatment can help temporarily to relieve the pain of aching joints and muscles but does not address the underlying problems.

 Medication

 Medication is not the primary treatment for hypermobility, but can be used as an adjunct treatment for related joint pain.
 Nonsteroidal anti-inflammatory drugs are the primary medications of choice.
 Narcotics are not recommended for primary or long-term treatment and are reserved for short-term use after acute injury.

 Lifestyle modification

 For some people with hypermobility, lifestyle changes decrease symptom severity.
 In general, activity that increases pain is to be avoided.
 For example: